not-raspberry/diffing-proxy/README.md

 ## Running

-To start a web server for the application, run:
+To start the diffing proxy, run:

     lein run -c config.edn

-To start a mock backend app:
+To start a mock backend app (an app that memorises request bodies of POST requests and responds with them to GET requests on the same path):

     lein with-profile backend-mock run